LizaTalkachova/Apify-Home-Assignment/README.md

 We're constantly improving the performance of our Actors.
 If you have any technical feedback or face a bug or malfunction in the Actor's work, feel free to report it by creating a new issue [on the **Issues** tab in Apify Console](https://console.apify.com/actors/4zyibEJ79jE7VXIpA/issues).

+[^notefirst]: As far as I know, GitHub doesn't support tables without headers, so I had to leave it as it is (empty headers).
-[^firstnote]: The web scraper is currently named a bit differently, but I decided to stick to my version all over the README.
+[^notesecond]: The web scraper is currently named a bit differently, but I decided to stick to my version all over the README.
-[^secondnote]: Once a user changes anything in the URL fields, the button renames as **Save & Start**.
+[^notethird]: Once a user changes anything in the URL fields, the button renames as **Save & Start**.
 When a user opens the actor for the first time, he definitely needs to insert his URLs, so it would be the correct name of the button in this procedure.
+[^notefourth]: In the JSON code block, I left comments on each parameter to let users understand what the input means.
+[^notefifth]: I'm not sure the doWeEndorseIt parameter stands for the user data, but I had to leave a comment for the sake of consistency.
-[^thirdnote]: I would include a screenshot of the table with the results, but it doesn't look quite attractive due to the absence of the data in some columns.
+[^notesixth]: I would include a screenshot of the table with the results, but it doesn't look quite attractive due to the absence of the data in some columns.
 It would also be good if I could define which columns to show in the table (I know it is possible for export and preview mode, but seems not in the showing mode).
-[^fourthnote]: As far as I know, GitHub doesn't support tables without headers, so I had to leave it as it is (empty headers).
-[^fifthnote]: As far as I know, GitHub doesn't support tables without headers, so I had to leave it as it is (empty headers).
+[^noteseventh]: As far as I know, GitHub doesn't support tables without headers, so I had to leave it as it is (empty headers).
-[^sixthnote]: In the JSON code block, I left comments on each parameter to let users understand what the input means.
-[^seventhnote]: I'm not sure the doWeEndorseIt parameter stands for the user data, but I had to leave a comment for the sake of consistency.